orion13579/COMM-2216-SetE-Group6/docs/ui-components/ui-components.md

 Your name may appear around GitHub where you contribute or are mentioned.
 It is also possible to remove it at any time if you prefer to contribute anonymously.

-To change your name, you simply need to do 2 steps.
+To change your name, you simply need to take 2 steps.

 **1.** Fill a public name that you prefer to appear around GitHub in the _Name_ field.